survivejs/react-book/manuscript/09_linting_in_webpack.md

 build/
 ```

 Next we'll need to activate [babel-eslint](https://www.npmjs.com/package/babel-eslint) so that ESLint works with our Babel code.
-In addition we need to activate React specific rules and set up a couple of our own.
+In addition, we need to activate React specific rules and set up a couple of our own.
 You can adjust these to your liking.
 You'll find more information about the rules at [the official rule documentation](http://eslint.org/docs/rules/).

 **.eslintrc**